 Species that occur in frost pockets, on north-facing slopes, in shady ravines, in alpine areas, or similar cool sites are scored here if those areas represent or are among the coldest environments in the assessment area; lacking this stipulation, species occurring in such sites may not be vulnerable to climate change because favorable sites may simply shift in location without reduction or loss.
-Species that are associated specifically with snow or ice are assessed separately in Factor C2d.
-Note that temperature conditions and hydrological regimes often covary and often are not neatly separable; these situations should be scored here if temperature per se appears to be the overriding factor; otherwise they should be scored under Factor C2bii:

-Physiological Hydrological Niche.
+Species that are associated specifically with snow or ice are assessed separately in factor C2d.
+Note that temperature conditions and hydrological regimes often covary and often are not neatly separable; these situations should be scored here if temperature per se appears to be the overriding factor; otherwise they should be scored under factor C2bii: Physiological Hydrological Niche.

 Greatly Increase Vulnerability: Species is completely or almost completely (> 90% of occurrences or range) restricted to relatively cool or cold environments that may be lost or reduced in the assessment area as a result of climate change.
 Increase Vulnerability: Species is moderately (50-90% of occurrences or range) restricted to relatively cool or cold environments that may be lost or reduced in the assessment area as a result of climate change.
 Somewhat Increase Vulnerability: Species is somewhat (10-50% of occurrences or range) restricted to relatively cool or cold environments that may be lost or reduced in the assessment area as a result of climate change.

-Neutral: Species distribution is not significantly affected by thermal characteristics of the environment in the assessment area, or species occupies habitats that are thought to be not vulnerable to projected climate change.
+Neutral: Species distribution is not significantly affected by thermal characteristics of the environment in the assessment area, species occupies habitats that are thought to be not vulnerable to projected climate change, or species shows a preference for environments at the warmer end of the spectrum.